Notifications

 SMS Notifications

-SMS Notifications provide a way of using a mobile phone to establish trust with the customer (by confirming that they're the owner of an mobile phone number) - such as during MFA enrollment, or using SMS-based Multi-Factor Authentication methods.
+SMS Notifications provide a way of using a mobile phone to establish trust with the customer (by confirming that they're the owner of a mobile phone number) - such as during MFA enrollment, or using SMS-based Multi-Factor Authentication methods.

 All SMS notifications are sent using our delivery partner, Telesigns global communication network using varying short-code or long-codes depending upon the country that the phone number is registered in.